kogpsy/jspsych-gabor-stimulus-plugin/README.md

 ### Configuration reference

 The configuration object allows broad control over how the gabor patch generated.
-You can control the stimulus itself using the `stimulus` key, the aperture using the `aperture` key, the background using the `background` key, a possible fixation cross using the `fixationCross` key and the possible keyboard responses using the `choices` key:
+You can control the stimulus itself using the `stimulus` key, the aperture using the `aperture` key, the background using the `background` key, a possible fixation cross using the `fixationCross` key, stimulus timing using the `timing` key and the possible keyboard responses using the `choices` key:

 ```typescript
 const conf: GaborStimulusPluginConfig = {